kallisons/ros-roadshow-2017-01-04-UWCoEnv/slides.md

  3. Creative Commons Licenses (CC BY)

 ---
-# README Files for data and code:
+# README files for data and code:

 ### .blue[Documentation that is critical for citation and use of data or code.]